Computational Physics

 problems or pitfalls with the particular methods used.
 I do

-not want this section to include all of your debugging
+not want this section to include any of your debugging

 woes.